connectomicslab/connectomemapper3/paper/paper.md

 We refer to the [main documentation](https://connectome-mapper-3.readthedocs.io/en/latest/bidsappmanager.html#anatomical-pipeline-stages) for more details about the different processing steps and parameters involved in each pipeline.
-At the time EEG is being fully integrated in the workflow and in the GUI, CMP3 already provides a pipeline and a collection of interfaces dedicated for this modality, that can allow anyone to map the connectivity at the source level derived from EEG in the CMP3 framework, as demonstrated by a tutorial notebook in the documentation.
+At the time EEG is being fully integrated in the workflow and in the GUI, CMP3 already provides a pipeline and a collection of interfaces dedicated to this modality.
+A tutorial notebook in the documentation shows how one can now map the connectivity at the source level derived from EEG in the CMP3 framework.

 To guarantee consistent processing in large neuroimaging cohorts, pipeline and stage parameters can be set by creating and loading pipeline